Home » Symptoms » Cat Symptoms A-Z » Yeast Infections

 -

 How can I reduce the risk of yeast infections in my cat?
-To reduce the risk of yeast infections, you should pay attention to good skin and coat care, avoid excessive moisture, and visit the veterinarian regularly.
-A balanced diet and the treatment of underlying diseases can also help to reduce the risk.
+To reduce the risk of Yeast infections, you should ensure good skin and coat care, avoid excessive moisture, and visit the veterinarian regularly.
+A balanced diet and treatment of underlying conditions can also help reduce the risk.

 -